 Despite the abundance, progress and innovation, the UAE has not for a moment forgotten its traditions and heritage.
 The Emiratis cherish their camels that have served their ancestors for many generations, and are today part of local folklore.
 Dubai holds camel races and even camel beauty contests -and these also roll in millions.
 Dubai is the only city in the world with a Camel Hospital where dromedaries receive exclusive treatments and surgery, using the most advanced veterinary technologies in the world!Close this

 Arrival to Dubai, one of the seven emirates that make up the UAE.
-Dubai, which began as an insignificant fishing village, is now a major tourist destination in the Middle East that combines Middle Eastern exoticism and international pleasure life.READ MORE
+Dubai, which began as an insignificant fishing village, is now a major tourist destination in the Middle East that combines Middle Eastern exoticism and international relaxation and entertainment.READ MORE

-Today we will complete our trip in Dubai (subject to flight times back to our home gateway).
 Our tour has come to an end.
-We’ll drive to the airport and fly back to our home gateway.
+We’ll drive to the airport and fly back to our home gate away.

 5* hotel accommodation